 Building and other products may contain asbestos

-- Here is a partial list of potential asbestos-containing products.
+- Asbestos is a natural mineral widely used in building construction materials and products.
+Here is a partial list of potential asbestos-containing products.

 - Generally, you cannot tell if a material contains asbestos simply by looking at it.
 If in doubt, treat the material as if it contains asbestos and leave it alone.